PO Box 1510

 11. Article X, Section 3 (Employee Recognition Committee)

 Change to following:

 The Employee Recognition Committee is responsible for programs designed to boost employee morale.
 They will be responsible for conducting the balloting for the Employee of the Year.
 In addition to the members chosen by the Council for the committee, all Council members are expected to serve when called upon.
 Volunteers from campus will be solicited to augment the committee.
 This committee shall determine, with Council approval, how employees will be recognized for achievement by the Council.
 The committee should strive to maintain a minimum of ten active members.

 12. Article X (Administrative Committee)

-Scholarship Committee: This committee will recommend scholarship recipients for approval by the Council and review and revise policy relating to the Staff Council Scholarship
+Add: Section 8.
+Scholarship Committee - This committee will recommend scholarship recipients for approval by the Council and review and revise policy relating to the Staff Council Scholarship

-Budget Committee: This committee will recommend to the Council a proposed plan for expenditures from the Staff Council budget.
+Add: Section 9.
+Budget Committee - This committee will recommend to the Council a proposed plan for expenditures from the Staff Council budget.

 © The University of North Carolina at Pembroke

 PO Box 1510 Pembroke, NC 28372-1510 • 910.521.6000